 The reasons for this denial are mostly ideological and historical.
 Maria Montessori in Italy found itself at the center of heavy attacks by seculars (from left, she was almost never appreciated) and Catholics, in spite of that, in the years before the First World War, the Pope Benedict XV had sent his blessing to the work of Montessori, up to those of Giuseppe Lombardo Radice, influent educator of the Fascist era, that denigrated her to the benefit of the Agazziane schools.
 Different attitude regarding Montessori, which was at least of respectful listening, come from the idealist philosopher Giovanni Gentile.

 Mussolini, who had previously flirted with the Montessori project for its success in bringing children so easily, even before the fateful six years of age, to writing and reading, at the end of the twenties he realized that he could not bend Doctor Montessori to its political options.
-At this point he ordered the closure of the few public Montessori elementary schools and many municipal House of Children from North to the extreme South of our country and everywhere they were absorbed by religious orders.
+At this point, he ordered the closure of the few public Montessori elementary schools and many municipal House of Children from North to the extreme South of our country and everywhere they were absorbed by religious orders.

 Another archenemy of Montessori and the ideas she claimed, was, again during the Fascist era, Father Agostino Gemelli, doctor and psychologist, founder in 1921 of the Catholic University in Milan.
-Of opposite sign we find the Venerable Mother Tincani, founder in 1939 of the LUMSA (Libera Università Maria Assunta) of Rome, a great admirer and friend of Montessori.
+Of opposite sign we find the Venerable Mother Tincani, founder in 1939 of the LUMSA (Libera Università Maria Assunta) in Rome, a great admirer and friend of Montessori.

 After World War II, the only exception was Aldo Moro that gave a closer look at the Montessori ideas and in the late fifties when he met the proposals of the Montessori Birth Center when his second daughter Anna born.